haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/theme-apply.md

 <h2 id="theme-apply-overview">What's in this topic</h2>

-The topic describes how to apply a {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} for your store.
+The topic describes how to apply a {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} for your store.
 This is a required step if you want a theme to be used on a {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.
 Also, it gives information how to add a theme independent logo for your store.

 ## 先决条件